mgaynor1/nQuack/README.md

 Our model improves upon the nQuire framework by extending it to higher ploidal levels (pentaploid and hexaploid), correcting the augmented likelihood calculation, implementing more suitable distribution, and allowing additional ‘fixed’ models.
 We also decrease model selection errors by relying on BIC rather than likelihood ratio tests.
 To learn more about these methods, see our [Model Options](https://mlgaynor.com/nQuack/articles/ModelOptions.html) guide.

-We provide 32 ways to estimates likelihood of a mixture of models with the expected maximization algorithm ([see more here](https://mlgaynor.com/nQuack/articles/ModelOptions.html)) - 8 expected maximization implementations with 4 model types each.
+We provide 32 ways to estimates likelihood of a mixture of models with the expectation maximization algorithm ([see more here](https://mlgaynor.com/nQuack/articles/ModelOptions.html)) - 8 expectation maximization implementations with 4 model types each.
 In total, nQuack offers 128 models.

 ## Evaluation of nQuack